brucexi999/UBC-CPEN-211/README.md

 # UBC-CPEN-211
  Self-teaching

-Betas strive for self-acceptance while alphas and sigmals strive for self-improvements.
+Betas strive for self-acceptance while alphas and sigmas strive for self-improvements.